Frequently Asked Questions

 General

-OLED Guard Pro captures your screen in real-time using DXGI Desktop Duplication, analyzes per-pixel brightness and persistence on the GPU, and renders a protective overlay only where burn-in risk is detected.
-It tracks actual exposure accumulation — the same physics that cause real burn-in — and responds proportionally.
+OLED Guard Pro captures your screen in real time using DXGI Desktop Duplication, models per-pixel exposure on the GPU, and renders a protective overlay that intervenes where the model says risk is building.
+It tracks the same exposure quantity that drives real burn-in — bright luminance accumulating over time on the same pixel — and pushes back proportionally.

-The Free version includes basic single-monitor protection with limited presets.
-Pro adds multi-monitor support, all protection modes, app profiles, automatic mode, DDC/CI brightness control, gaming mode, and advanced settings.
+Free includes single-monitor protection with a limited preset set.
+Pro adds multi-monitor support, all protection modes, app profiles, the Automatic controller, DDC/CI brightness control, gaming mode, and the advanced engine page.

 Installation

-Windows 10 (version 1903 or later) or Windows 11, any DirectX 11 compatible GPU, and about 50 MB of RAM.
-The app is lightweight — all heavy processing happens on the GPU.
+Windows 10 (version 1903 or later) or Windows 11, any DirectX 11 compatible GPU, and roughly 50 MB of RAM.
+The hot path runs on the GPU so the CPU footprint is small.

-Both versions are identical in features.
-The Steam version integrates with your Steam library and overlay.
-The Microsoft Store version supports the Free tier.
-Choose whichever store you prefer.
+Both versions are functionally identical.
+The Steam build integrates with your Steam library and overlay; the Microsoft Store build is what we point Free users at.
+Choose whichever store you already buy through.

 This is normal for newer applications.
 Click "More info" then "Run anyway".
-This prompt only appears once.
+The prompt appears once per install.

 Protection

-Start with Automatic Mode — it adjusts all parameters in real-time based on what's actually on screen.
-If you want manual control, Noise mode is the most effective for general use.
-Gaming mode adds edge-weighted protection for game HUDs.
+Start with Automatic Mode — it adjusts engine knobs in real time based on what is actually on your screen.
+If you want manual control, the Noise mode is the most generally effective; Gaming mode adds edge-weighted protection for HUDs.

 At low intensities, the noise overlay is nearly invisible.
-You might notice it on solid-color backgrounds if you look closely.
-The overlay becomes more visible as burn-in risk increases, which is intentional — it's protecting the areas that need it most.
+You may notice it on solid-colour backgrounds if you look closely.
+The overlay becomes more visible as risk accumulates, which is intentional — it is protecting the regions that need it most.

-OLED Guard Pro is most effective against static content burn-in (taskbars, HUDs, logos).
-It cannot reverse existing burn-in damage, but it can slow further degradation and prevent new burn-in from forming.
+OLED Guard is most effective against static-content burn-in (taskbars, HUDs, persistent logos).
+It cannot reverse damage that already exists, and it cannot help against panel-level uniformity issues that are unrelated to exposure.
+It can slow further degradation and lower the chance of new burn-in forming.

 Gaming

-Select the Gaming preset from the Protection page, or enable edge weighting manually.
-Gaming Mode applies stronger protection at screen edges (where HUDs are) and delays protection in the center (where gameplay happens).
+Pick the Gaming preset on the Protection page, or enable edge weighting manually in Advanced.
+Gaming Mode applies stronger protection at the screen edges (where HUDs live) and delays activation in the centre (where gameplay action happens).

 Compatibility

-Yes.
-OLED Guard Pro works with any OLED display connected to a Windows PC — including OLED monitors, OLED TVs used as monitors, and OLED laptops.
-It doesn't need to know the specific panel model.
+Yes — OLED Guard works with any OLED display connected to a Windows PC, including OLED monitors, OLED TVs used as monitors, and OLED laptops.
+It does not need a panel-specific profile.

 Yes.
 The overlay composites through the Desktop Window Manager using premultiplied alpha, which works correctly in both SDR and HDR modes.